North Korea 'military reshuffle' raises eyebrows in Seoul - Journal du Cameroun

 Reports said the wider changes could be aimed at preventing objections in the North’s senior military ranks to any sudden changes in the country’s nuclear policy.

+The country remains technically at war after hostilities in the 1950-53 Korean War ended with an armistice rather than a peace treaty, and Kim’s father and predecessor Kim Jong Il expounded a “Songun” or “military-first” policy that is a foundational plank of the North’s ideology.

+Pyongyang has long argued that it needs nuclear weapons to protect itself against a possible invasion by the US.

-No Kwang Chol, the new defence minister, was known as a “moderate”, Yonhap cited the intelligence source as saying.
+Yonhap cited the intelligence source as saying No Kwang Chol, the new defence minister, was known as a “moderate”.

 “The North appears to have brought in new figures… as the previous officials lacked flexibility in thinking,” the source said.